GOING BOLDLY AND STUMBLING BLINDLY INTO 1973,

 The pivotal American space operas of the sixties and seventies were about their mythology as a frontier.
 Star Trek said it explicitly when it called space ‘the final frontier,’ and when Gene Roddenberry called it ‘wagon train to the stars.’
 Lost in Space is simply a pioneer drama, Little House on the Prairie done stupid.

 Even the quest series that bore a resemblance to Starlost, like Logan’s Run, Planet of the Apes or Roddenberry’s failed Genesis II/Planet Earth series pilots were more about the frontier.
-Unlike Starlost, these unknown communities and strange new worlds weren’t visibly seen as tied together but existed as separate continents or islands, waiting to be discovered.
+Unlike Starlost, these unknown communities and strange new worlds weren’t visibly seen as tied together but existed as separate continents or islands, waiting to be discovered, and just as easily abandoned and forgotten.

 On the other side of the ocean, Britain’s principal SF of the day reflected its perception of itself as an Island nation, apart and solitary, whether in Doctor Who, Space 1999, or the Gerry Anderson productions.
 The approaches differed.
 The early Gerry Anderson shows were optimistic excursions, the island dealing with a variety of foreigners, but confident of its place in the world.
 In Space 1999 it was an island in hostile seas to reflect the bleaker times of the seventies, but still, Moonbase Alpha was an island.